Name: Professor Julian K-C Ma

-Prior to this Professor Ma graduated in dentistry at Guy’s Hospital in 1983 where he also gained his PhD in immunology under Professor Thomas Lehner, studying anti-microbial immunotherapy using monoclonal antibodies (antibodies produced in the laboratory by a single clone of cells or a cell line and consisting of identical antibody molecules).
+Prof Ma graduated in Dentistry at Guy’s Hospital in 1983, where he also gained his PhD in Immunology under Prof Thomas Lehner, studying anti-microbial immunotherapy using monoclonal antibodies.

-In 1993 Professor Ma was awarded an Advanced Training fellowship by the Wellcome Trust.
-In 1997 Professor Ma was made Consultant in Immunology and Oral Immunotherapy at Guy’s Hospital Dental School, the first consultant appointment in Oral Immunology in the UK.
+As a post-doctoral fellow in Dr Andrew Hiatt’s laboratory at The Scripps Research Institute, La Jolla, California, Prof Ma was a pioneer in the engineering, expression and assembly of monoclonal antibodies in transgenic plants.
+He returned to Guy’s in 1992 and was subsequently awarded an Advanced Training Fellowship by the Wellcome Trust.
+In 1997 he was made Consultant in Immunology and Oral Immunotherapy at Guy’s Hospital Dental School, the first consultant appointment in Oral Immunology in the UK.

 Prof Ma was the scientific co-ordinator of Pharma-Planta, from 2004-2011, a major European Union Framework Programme 6 project to develop pharmaceuticals from plant-derived proteins.
 He is currently the holder of an ERC Advanced Grant to develop further plant biotechnology derived medicines to clinical trials.